Real Estate Appraisals in Washington, DC

 Whether you are in need of a mortgage loan for a home in Dupont Circle or preparing to price your house for sale in Georgetown, you want to be sure you are having your property appraisals done by a professional.
 The team at Coakley Realty has been assisting sellers and buyers in the Washington, DC area with all their appraisal needs since 1991!
 We make the home buying and selling process easier for you by determining the value of your Washington, DC property efficiently and accurately.
 The property appraisal experts at Coakley Realty bring quality and dedication to all your real estate needs in the Washington Metropolitan area.

-If you’re ready to get a property appraisal in the Capitol, contact Coakley Realty online or call us today at 301-637-0966!
+If you’re ready to get a real estate appraisal in Washington, DC, contact Coakley Realty online or call us today at 301-340-8700!

 Reasons for a Real Estate Appraisal in Washington, DC

-There are many reasons why you might need to schedule a real estate appraisal for your DC home, including:
+There are many reasons why you might need to schedule a real estate appraisal in Washington, DC, including:

 - Refinancing – Similar to buying a home, the lender will require you to have a professional appraisal done when refinancing your DC home to ensure that the collateral value offered by the property justifies the refinanced loan amount you are asking.